kubuntu-team/kubuntu-manual/source/docs/advanced.rst

 The standard Kubuntu LiveDVD contains some software from the "Main" and "Restricted" categories.
 Once a system has information about the Internet-based locations for these repositories, more programs are available for installation.
 Using the software package management tools installed by default, it is possible to discover, install, and update any piece of software directly over the internet without the need for the LiveDVD.

-For more information about managing repositories, click on `Managing Repositories <https://help.ubuntu.com/community/Repositories>`_.
+For more information about managing repositories, check the click on Repositories section of this manual.
+For even more information check the Ubuntu Wiki about `managing Repositories <https://help.ubuntu.com/community/Repositories>`_.

 PPAs (Personal Package Archive)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~